billiemead/discoverelaine.com/wp-content/plugins/leadin/readme.txt

 👨‍💻 A Slack integration to receive and respond to live chat notifications 🕐 24/7 live chat support on autopilot

-Our free live chat plugin helps you turn website visitors into customers by providing insightful, real-time support.
+Our free live chat plugin feature helps you turn website visitors into customers by providing insightful, real-time support.

 ### [Forms & Popups](https://www.hubspot.com/products/wordpress/forms)
 Want to know the easiest way to learn more about your visitors?